-Sector Possible Outcome Impact Construction workers Can assume some workers will spend money in Nundle.
+Sector Possible Outcome Im pact Construction workers Can assume some workers will spend money in Nundle.
 Some will stay in Nundle.
 More local spending Construction workers Stay in Tamworth Increase in spending for local accommodation and food services Other parts of the tourism industry will not be positively impacted Operational period Possible downtown in total tourist economy.
 Literature and consultations both confirm that the outcome is very unclear.
 Unclear Introduction of alternative tourism activities Offset the loss of people seeking natural amenity.
 More local spending Operational period Multi-purpose visits: people come to Nundle for a variety of reasons and old-style ambience.
 The local centre has a critical mass to retain visitors for 2-3 days or even 1 week in the caravan park.
-Opponents feel that Nundle will lose some of this multipurpose value and ambience.
-More/less local spending Operational period Fossicking will continue (50% of tourism market comes from fossicking) Continued local spending Operational period Country music festivals No change (Continued spending) Operational period Fishing No change (continued spending) Operational period Nature walkers No change (continued spending) Operational period Biker tourism No change (continued spending) Operational period It was suggested during consultation that the DAG could be impacted due to the doors opening onto the turbines reducing the number events being held there.
+Opponents feel that Nundle will lose some of this multi-purpose value and ambience.
+Less local spending Operational period Fossicking will continue (50% of tourism market comes from fossicking) Continued local spending Operational period Country music festivals No change (Continued spending) Operational period Fishing No change (continued spending) Operational period Nature walkers Less local spending (higher spending people will stop coming to Nundle for this reason alone) Operational period Biker tourism No change (continued spending) Operational period It was suggested during consultation that the DAG could be impacted due to the doors opening onto the turbines reducing the number events being held there.
 It is understood that the Visual Impact assessment does not identify the DAG as being significantly impacted based on the NSW Wind Energy Visual Assessment Bulletin and without this there is not a strong evidence base to support less events being held at the DAG.
 No clear change to local spending Turbine tourism Visitors to view turbines will be a one off.
-Fun runs, open day potential.
-Other opportunities identified through the business survey included: A viewing platform, educational tours and a photography competition were the top three most popular tourist More/less local spending activities supported by project supporters.
+More/less local spending Fun runs, open day potential.